 E-2 visa holders may travel internationally during their visa validity period and reenter the United States multiple times.
 Upon each reentry, CBP typically grants a new two-year period of authorized stay.
 Dependents (spouse and unmarried children under 21) enjoy the same entry duration and travel flexibility.

-E-2 Visa Case Study: UK Hat Designer Opens Manhattan Showroom
+E-2 Visa Case Study: Derby Hat Designer Opens Manhattan Showroom

 Boutique millinery fashion showcasing ladies’ hat design similar to products sold in the Manhattan showroom opened through an E-2 visa investment.